Nishant4574/Churn-Analysis-/README.md

-# Healthcare Data Analysis and Visualization
+# Customer Churn Analysis

-This project aims to streamline healthcare data analysis and improve decision-making for healthcare providers by utilizing advanced data visualization and analytics techniques.
+This project focuses on analyzing customer churn data to identify factors contributing to customer attrition and provide insights to improve customer retention.

 ## Problem Statement
-The goal of this project is to enhance the decision-making process for healthcare providers by analyzing raw healthcare data and visualizing key trends and metrics.
-The project focuses on improving the efficiency and quality of healthcare services through actionable insights derived from data.
+The goal of this project is to analyze customer churn data, identify key factors contributing to customer attrition, and develop insights that can help improve customer retention strategies.

-## Procedure
+## Step-by-Step Procedure
-1. **Data Collection**: Raw healthcare data was collected from various healthcare systems and databases.
+1. **Data Collection**: Gathered customer churn data from relevant sources.
-2. **Data Cleaning & Transformation**: The data was cleaned, normalized, and transformed to ensure consistency, accuracy, and usability.
-3. **Statistical Analysis**: Applied statistical methods to extract valuable insights and key performance metrics from the processed data.
+2. **Data Cleaning**: Cleaned and prepared the data for analysis using Python libraries.
+3. **Data Analysis**: Analyzed the dataset to uncover trends and factors affecting customer churn.
-4. **Data Visualization**: Developed interactive and dynamic dashboards to visualize trends, patterns, and metrics for enhanced decision-making.
+4. **Data Visualization**: Created visualizations using Matplotlib and Seaborn to identify patterns and relationships between variables.
+5. **Insights Development**: Identified critical factors, such as contract type, value-added services, and payment methods, that influence customer churn.

 ## Conclusion
-The project provided healthcare providers with improved tools for making data-driven decisions.
-By visualizing key healthcare metrics, it helped to improve the overall efficiency and effectiveness of healthcare services, leading to better patient care and resource management.
+The analysis revealed that customers who do not use value-added services, have month-to-month contracts, and use electronic checks for payments are more likely to churn.
+These insights can help develop strategies for improving customer retention.

 ## Tools Used
+- **Python**: For data analysis and manipulation.
+- **Pandas**: Data manipulation and processing.
+- **NumPy**: For numerical operations.
-- **Power BI**: Created interactive and dynamic dashboards for data visualization.
+- **Matplotlib** & **Seaborn**: For data visualization.
-- **Microsoft Excel**: Performed data cleaning, transformation, and basic statistical analysis.
+- **Jupyter Notebook**: For organizing and running the analysis.

 ## Outcome
-The analysis resulted in the visualization of key trends and patterns, helping healthcare providers make informed, data-driven decisions that improved the efficiency of healthcare services.
+The project helped in identifying key factors affecting customer churn and provided actionable insights for improving customer retention strategies.

 ## How to Run
 1. Clone the repository.
-2. Clean and preprocess the data using Microsoft Excel.
+2. Install the required Python libraries using the `requirements.txt` file.
-3. Load the processed data into Power BI and create interactive dashboards for visualization.
+3. Load the customer churn dataset into the Jupyter Notebook.
+4. Run the analysis and generate visualizations to interpret the results.